CamStan/test-docs/unifyfs-docs/docs/limitations.rst

 File Locking
 ************

-UnifyFS not supporting file locks results in other I/O library features to not work with UnifyFS as well.
+UnifyFS not supporting file locks results in some I/O library features to not work with UnifyFS.

 .. topic:: Atomicity